Skip to main content

 • Breakfast

-Start the day with oatmeal with berries, an apple or a fruit smoothie.
+Start the day with oatmeal topped with berries, an apple or a fruit smoothie.

 • Lunch

-Toss together a salad of dark greens, and colorful fruit and vegetables, topped with beans and nuts or seeds.
+Toss together a salad of dark greens, beans, and colorful fruit and vegetables then sprinkle with nuts or seeds.

 • Dinner